An example of a product analytics dashboard showing checkout conversion rates.

 Trends analysis

 Trends analysis is a type of reporting that outlines trends over time.
-It helps companies visualize whether feature adoption is increasing or decreasing over time.
+It helps companies visualize whether feature adoption is increasing or decreasing.

 A trends analysis is centered around one or more specific touchpoints in the user journey by zooming into their performance over time.
 Each department can benefit from trends analysis: